chris-creditdesign/nature-indirect-costs/README.md

 ## Join the two csv files

-Merge the two csv files using `Organization Name` as the column name on which to join
+Merge the two csv files using `Organization Name` as the column name on which to join.

 	csvjoin -c 'Organization Name' csv/indirect-costs.csv csv/nih-reporter-summed.csv > csv/joined.csv

+## Calculate the indirect costs

+Run `calculate_indirect_costs.py` to add a new column `Calculated Indirect cost` to show `Indirect Cost` as a percentage of `Direct Cost`.

+	python python/calculate_indirect_costs.py csv/joined.csv csv/indirect-costs-calculated.csv

+remove the working file `joined.csv`.

+	rm csv/joined.csv